jdevfullstack-tutorials/what-is-github/README.md

-Also, to practice copying another repo, if you are viewing this as page, click the button `Go To GitHub` button on top and when you are already in GitHub, at the upper right corner you'll see `Fork` button.
+Also, to practice copying another repo, if you are viewing this as page, click the button `View On GitHub` button on top and when you are already in GitHub, at the upper right corner you'll see `Fork` button.
 Simply click it